ukangur/Lung-Cancer-Prediction/README.md

 ## Structure of the repository

 We employed several methods to arrive at a solution.
-Each method was split into a separate document, to aid interpreting results easier.
+Each method was split into a separate notebook, to aid interpreting results easier.
 The code files (in the form of Jupyter notebooks) found are the following:

 * RandomForest Baseline: **RF_Baseline_Untuned.ipynb**
 * Tuned RandomForest with Hyper-Parameter Selection: **Tuned_RF.ipynb**